-Currently, there are a batch of terms used to describe IFF film protection:
+Currently, there is a crowded batch of terms used to describe friend or foe (IFF) protection:

-Because each film does perform a specific job, it is critical you are wearing the correct protection.
+Because each film on your infrared patch performs for a specific circumstance, it is critical you wear the correct protection.

-For example, you don’t want a non-covert patch if you want to remain hidden.
+For example, you don’t want a non-covert patch if your goal is to stay hidden.

 Here we pull back the weeds and clarify the differences.

 In the end, staying safe, completing the operation, and returning home is the goal.

 IR Reflective Film